 Transparency of the Regulatory System

 The government of St. Kitts and Nevis provides a legal framework to foster competition and establish clear rules for foreign and domestic investors in the areas of tax, labor, environment, health, and safety.
-The Ministry of Finance and SKIPA provide oversight of the system’s transparency as it relates to investment.
-While officially all sectors are open to attracting foreign investment, potential investors should be aware that U.S. companies have reported that the government of St. Kitts and Nevis has a history of expropriation practices that could put investments at risk.
+The St. Kitts Ministry of Finance and SKIPA and the Nevis Ministry of Finance and NIPA provide oversight of the system’s transparency as it relates to investment.

-Additionally, the incorporation and registration of companies in country differs somewhat on its two constituent islands.
+The incorporation and registration of companies differs somewhat on the country’s two constituent islands.
 In St. Kitts, the Companies Act regulates the process.
 On Nevis, the Nevis Island Business Corporation Ordinance regulates the incorporation of companies.
 There are no nationality restrictions for directors in a company, and in general, national treatment is applied.
 All registered companies must have a registered office in St. Kitts and Nevis.